-In recent years, I have studied and practiced in the Ashtanga Vinyasa tradition at The Yoga Workshop in Boulder until its abrupt closure in 2019, with Ty Landrum, Richard Freeman, Mary Taylor, Ashley Hixon, and others.
+In recent years, I have studied and practiced deeply in the Ashtanga tradition at The Yoga Workshop in Boulder until its abrupt closure in 2019, with Ty Landrum, Richard Freeman, Mary Taylor, Ashley Hixon, and others.
 I also study regularly with Rod Stryker.
-I learn from every teacher I meet, and have been fortunate to travel widely and experience practices from many traditions.
+I learn from every teacher I meet, and have been fortunate to travel widely and be exposed and introduced to practices from many traditions.
 This lifetime has been very interesting so far.

 From 2009-2011, I lived and worked as an environmental health (water and sanitation) Peace Corps volunteer in an indigenous village in the Comarca Ngäbe-Buglé, in Panama.
 If you’re curious about what that world is like, have a look here.